 - The Council aims to ensure that officers and members have the knowledge, capacity and skills they need to undertake their duties, and this is reviewed through the appraisal system.
-An induction programme is in place for all new staff and new Members. - A 'Programme Management Group' oversaw and monitored the Council's programme of major projects during 2013/2014 - a key role was to understand capacity and resourcing issues within project delivery, and report to JMT to enable these issues to be addressed.
-The council's approach to programme management for corporate transformation and growth and development projects will be strengthened as part of the new 'JMASS' management structure during 2014/2015. - All staff have a performance review and employee development (PRED) meeting with their manager.
+An induction programme is in place for all new staff and new Members. - A 'Programme Management Group' oversaw and monitored the Council's programme of major projects during 2013/14 a key role was to understand capacity and resourcing issues within project delivery, and report to JMT to enable these issues to be addressed.
+The council's approach to programme management for corporate transformation and growth and development projects will be strengthened as part of the new 'JMASS' management structure during 2014/15. - All staff have a performance review and employee development (PRED) meeting with their manager.
 Performance is reviewed and an action plan for the next period is set.
-This assists the member of staff in the performance of their work, helps to develop their skills and identifies any training needs. - There have been a number of training opportunities for Members during 2013/2014, and these will continue into 2014/2015.
-A comprehensive Member Development programme will be developed in conjunction with the Member Development Champion (Cllr Gill Slattery) including training for all Councillors following the Borough Elections in May 2015. - As part of the annual planning processes the Learning and Development Lead liaises with all senior managers on the training plans before preparing a plan for JMT approval.
-Work is currently underway regarding an organisational development programme to ensure that staff appointed into the new 'JMASS' structure have the appropriate support, training and development to be effective in their new roles.
+This assists the member of staff in the performance of their work, help develop their skills and identify any training needs.
+Members have member development plans to help them carry out their roles effectively.

-- In addition to this there is a corporate training plan developed every year to meet corporate needs.
+- As part of the annual planning processes the Learning and Development Lead liaises with all senior managers on the training plans before preparing a plan for JMT approval.
+Work is currently underway regarding an organisational development programme to ensure that staff appointed into the new 'JMASS' structure have the appropriate support, training and development to be effective in their new roles. - In addition to this there is a corporate training plan developed every year to meet corporate needs.
 This year the Corporate Business Plan is being used as the baseline for identifying needs and this also links to the emerging Workforce Plan. - The Council's Performance Management Framework ensures that the links between the Council's Corporate Objectives, Operational Plans and those of individual officers are clear. - All Executive reports are required to include an Equalities Impact Assessment to ensure that members make decisions with a clear understanding of the impacts on groups with protected equalities characteristics. - The Council has regular member briefings and training opportunities (such as Finance) which cover a range of issues and to ensure that the members are fully equipped with the skills they need in order to be effective leaders in their community.